Updated: April 22, 2019

 Prototyping in code at Craig Walker

-Recently, I worked with Craig Walker on a project to rapidly prototype and test a digital service.
-I was involved in Phase 2 of the project.
-Phase 1 of the project was research into the validity of the service through conversations with potential users and eventual testing of a paper, then invision prototype.
-The stipulations for phase 2 were to widen the user testing pool testing with 1, then 5, then 10 users at 2 week intervals and to prototype in code… 😬
+In 2019, I worked with design studio Craig Walker on a project to rapidly prototype and test a digital service.
+I was involved in phase 2 of the project.
+Phase 1 of the project had been research into the validity of the service through conversations with potential users and eventual testing of a paper, then flat image prototype (ie. InVision).
+The stipulations for phase 2 were to widen the user testing pool by testing with 1, then 5, then 10 users at 2 week intervals and to prototype the service in code.

 We were given the choice of what we might want to build the prototype in and we choose React.
-It is fast and flexible and easy to link up with APIs which was needed.
+It is fast and flexible and easy to link up with APIs.
 It was also familiar to the team.
-Below are my take outs from the 6 week project.

 Why did we do it in code?

-- To collect and then feedback actual data.
+- To collect, and then feedback, real data.
 This would create a more realistic testing environment.

 - To allow users to test the actual product in the browser/device of their choice.
-Again, adding to the realism of the testing environment.
+This would add further realism to the testing environment.

 - As a challenge.
 The studio had done this before, however, for me, it was completely new and something I had wanted to do for some time.